CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 TIP

-Once the job is created, the user can generate Data Cards with a barcode or QR Code that are used in CapturePost to find a subject before taking their photos.
-The images are automatically matched to the subject in the Data Card until the next Data Card is read.
+Once the job is created in NeoPack, the user can generate Data Cards with a barcode or QR Code that are used in CapturePost to find a subject before taking their photos.
+Once the subject is found, images are automatically matched to the subject in the Data Card until the next Data Card is read and the next subject found.

 Further Reading QR Codes Data Cards